Warringah Freeway Noise Walls

 North Sydney Council has repeatedly raised concerns with the State Government (Council correspondence is below in Related Documents)

-If you experience freeway traffic noise, apply to register on the NAP.
+If you experience freeway traffic noise, register on the NAP.
 Contact Mr Joseph Fanous at the RMS on 131782.
 For additional information, go here to the RMS website.

 It is difficult for the residents to obtain details of NAP registrations from the RMS due to confidentiality issues - if you are already registered on NAP or have applied please advise Mr Graham Webster (contact details below) so that the residents can track NAP registration numbers.